 You Should Go on a Bookstore Date

 Note: I don’t go into details about dates on this blog.
-Except for the really, really, really, really bad ones (yes, those are four different links).
-And even those I wait for months to share.
 On today’s entry, I’m going to talk about a recent date, but only in the context of this date as a great date idea.
 This is not a commentary on the actual date or the woman with whom I went on the date.
 Disclaimer over.

 About a year and a half ago, I wrote a blog entry listing 5 unique date ideas.
 I must admit that I haven’t actually tried all of these ideas.
 In fact, as of last week, the only one I had tried was “Cook dinner for someone, and in true Top Chef fashion, require that they bring a secret ingredient that you have to incorporate into the meal.”